msleppy/infovis-final/README.md

 **README**

+CIS-3755-001 Final Project

-CIS-3755-001 Final Project: Screen Time, Sleep, and Stress Analysis
+Digital Habits and Well-Being: Exploring the Relationships between Sleep, Screen Time, and Stress

 by Madison Sleppy